ceschini/memcached/science/ica/out-domain-datasets.md

 ## About datasets

-The early look at the dataset's papers we can suppose that we will not be able to use every image on them, but in fact we'll have to filter them in some way to not completely disrupt training.
+In the early look at the dataset's papers we can suppose that we will not be able to use every image on them, but in fact we'll have to filter them in some way to not completely disrupt training.

 ### ICDAR 2019